Paintball: South Africa

 In South Africa, organised paintball has been played since the late 1980s.
 The only legal enforcement regarding paintball is the concealment of paintball (and airsoft) guns in public areas.
 There are no license requirements or age limitations in place, but with the threat of the implementation of the "Dangerous Weapons Act", this could change.

 South Africa has seen a steady growth of the sport of paintball since its introduction.
 Recreational bushball is the most popular form throughout the country, but the last couple of years have seen a big increase in the popularity of speedball.
 The South African Paintball League has been in existence since 2002.
 During 2013 South Africa was invited to send a representative paintball team to the first ever Paintball World Cup held in Paris, France.
 The South African team got officially ranked 13th in the world.

 Popular tournaments such as The Tippmann Challenge, D-Day and the Navy Festival SWAT Challenge, see hundreds of players from around the entire country participate.

 The first ever public paintball performance in South Africa was held at the Swartkop Airshow during 2013.
-More than 80 paintball players took part a in a simulated a counter terrorist raid on a weapons dealer.
+More than 80 paintball players took part in a simulated a counter terrorist raid on a weapons dealer.

-Since 2009 the largest national speedball league in South Africa is the South African Regional Paintball League (SARPL) having over 500 members during 2014 and hosting both a 3-man and 5-man series events at one stage in 5 provinces (including Gauteng, Kwazulu Natal, Eastern Cape, Western Cape and the Free State).
+Since 2009 the largest national speedball league in South Africa is the South African Regional Paintball League (SARPL) having over 500 members during 2014 and hosting both a three-man and five-man series events at one stage in 5 provinces (including Gauteng, Kwazulu Natal, Eastern Cape, Western Cape and the Free State).
 The league hosted around 31 events per year on a regional and national level with the national finals that usually takes place during the beginning of December each year since its inception in 2013.
 The SARPL currently uses the NXl Mercy-to format and use their own ruleset based on the NXL rules as well as using the APPA system for player classification.